DecadeReverb/strainer-asp-dotnet/README.md

 ## Strainer Modules

 Strainer builds its configuration from Modules (except for attribute-based metadata which is retrieved on runtime).
 Once created, the configuration cannot be changed and is read only.
-Modules provides a way to split the configuration into different assemblies.
+Modules provides a way to split the configuration sources into different assemblies.
 They also make it possible to use the configuration aside from Strainer services like Strainer processor.

-Strainer module has configuration methods allowing to add a property, object, additional filter operator and custom methods.
+Strainer module comes with methods allowing to add a property, object, additional filter operator and custom methods.

-Module methods need to be called from overriden `Load()` method, like below:
+Module methods need to be called from a provided builder inside an overriden `Load()` method, like presented below:

 ```cs
 public class AppStrainerModule : StrainerModule